esp-cpp/camera-display/README.md

 ### Program

-The ESP32-TimerCam will require one-time programming to function.

 Download the release `programmer` executable from the latest [releases page](https://github.com/esp-cpp/camera-display/releases) for `windows`, `macos`, or `linux` - depending on which computer you want to use to perform the